Smug246/Luna-Grabber/README.md

 ### Inspiration/Credits

-Luna-Grabber-Builder has a lot of contributions from Addidix and Rdimo.
-A lot of credit goes to them!
+Luna Token Grabber has some contributions from Addidix and Rdimo.
+Credit where due goes to them.
 Any code to do with the injection is from [rdimo's injection](https://github.com/Rdimo/Discord-Injection) Make sure you check that out when you get the chance!